RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

   * Non-uniform work group size

-Sample code is included wherever appropriate; complete samples illustrating the OpenCL 2.0 features are provided with the AMD APP SDK.
+Sample code is included wherever appropriate; complete samples illustrating the OpenCL 2.0 and 2.1 features are provided with the ROCm 1.7 OpenCL Language Runtime and Compiler .

-For guidelines on how to migrate from OpenCL 1.2 to OpenCL 2.0 and for information about querying for image- and device-specific extensions, see Portability considerations.
+For guidelines on how to migrate from OpenCL 1.2 to OpenCL 2.1 and for information about querying for image- and device-specific extensions, see Portability considerations.

 For a list of the new and deprecated functions,  “New and deprecated functions in OpenCL 2.0.”